mariohamann/storyblok-astro-live-preview-demo/README.md

 > Note: I used `@storyblok/astro` as a base, but did override the `injectScript` function, as it didn't play well with this setup.
 I manually initialized the `StorybookBridge` in `src/home.astro`.

 ## Overview

-The setup involves several files across the Astro project which are crucial for integrating the Storyblok live preview with the Astro rendered pages.
-These files manage the communication between Storyblok's editing interface and the Astro front-end, ensuring real-time updates and rendering of content changes.

 ### 1. Role of `src/pages/storyblok-preview/[...path].astro`